deepakjois/tex-sandbox/pandoc/chapter1.md

 Caste also divides people into antagonistic groups, foreclosing the possibility of solidarity across the lines of class or gender.
 It is, therefore, believed by many to be largely responsible for the startling levels of poverty and deprivation in India, which are completely out of proportion to the economic resources and capacity of the Indian state.

-## A Brief Overview of the Indian Retail Economy
+## Brief Overview of the India’s Retail Economy

 ### India’s Retail Economy